 BEER MYSTIC: Last Day on the Planet: film of the last chapter with soundtrack by Brain Damage from the album Spoken Dub Manifesto.

 About the Beer Mystic: A Novel of Inebriation & Light

 “Top-fermented, with a good nose, an acrid middle, a dry finish — bubbly and acidulous in reserved measure –and with ambient yeast peculiar to the Lower East Side, the kind that turns concrete to dust.
 Plantenga is a poet and a prankster as well as a distinguished bathtub brewer.
 He deserves immediate investigation.”

 • Luc Sante, Low Life

-Time: Black Monday, October 1987, date of the last financial crisis – the scent of Prozac perks the air.
+Time/Ambience: Black Monday, October 1987, date of the previous financial crisis – the scent of Prozac perks the air.

 “The Beer Mystic is so goddamn good at the end of the fog.
 The surreal, political & aesthetic levity talked to me in person.
 It sent me full speed into the outrageous black hole of Americana.
 I recommend it unconditionally; a wise, witty, poignant gift of real pleasure…”